Meghnareddykunta/Android-Project/README.md

 Device Name: Google Pixel 3 XL
 Android API: 9.0 API 28
 </p>
- Database planning to use: Firebase.com (Firebase is a mobile and web application development platform.)
+ Database to be used: Firebase.